Click here for the tryout application form.

 The new Spartan mascot was unveiled in the fall of 2004.
 He was given an exciting new look prior to the 2004-05 school year by Ms. Sherry Lyon, a professor in the School of Textile Products Design and Marketing.
 The new-look Spartan quickly became a fan favorite at UNCG athletic events.

 The Spartan was officially adopted by the athletic teams at UNCG in 1967.
 Men's athletic teams, which were in their formative stages at the time, originally took on the nickname.
 Women's teams soon followed as it was a symbol that embraced the university's history and one of its original marks, the Greek statue Minerva, which is still part of the university logo today.

-In addition to providing spirit and excitement to Spartan sports venues, he can be found at numerous events around the campus and in the Greensboro community.
+In addition to providing spirit and excitement to Spartan sports venues, Spiro can be found at numerous events around the campus and in the Greensboro community.
 He is a big attraction at halftime, often pulling the young Spartan fans out of the stands to join him on the floor to entertain the crowd with various dance steps.
 He works very closely with the Spartan cheerleading squad and the Spartan G’s and also travels to the Southern Conference Basketball Championships when "March Madness" descends on the college basketball world.

-If you would like to have the Spartan appear at a special event, please fill out the request form below and submit for confirmation.
-If you have any immediate questions, please contact Lee Walker at firstname.lastname@example.org.
+If you would like to have Spiro appear at a special event, please fill out the request form below and submit for confirmation.
+If you have any immediate questions, please contact Lee Walker at email@example.com.
 There is often a fee associated with these appearances to cover costs of travel and time.

 *Please note: Appearance requests must be made two weeks prior to the event.